Unit identity

 Refined collage of University Honors Program pieces

-University Honors Program focuses on growth and achievement.
+The University Honors Program focuses on growth and achievement.
 The work uses a refined color palette of crimson and night with gradients moving from dark to bright.
 Overlapping elements hint at rising.
 Typography combines Gotham and Chronicle.

 Unit signatures

-The university signature is the preferred mark, but a few university entities are eligible for unit signatures, which formally link key divisions to the KU primary signature.
+The university signature is the preferred mark, but a few university entities are eligible for unit signatures, which formally link key university divisions to the KU primary signature.

 College of Liberal Arts and Sciences KU primary signatures